mohamed-anas-j/echoflo/README.md

-# EchoFlow
+# EchoFlo

-**EchoFlow** is a modern, AI-powered productivity application designed to help you capture, organize, and execute tasks with rhythm and focus.
+**EchoFlo** is a modern, AI-powered productivity application designed to help you capture, organize, and execute tasks with rhythm and focus.
 It combines the structured efficiency of a traditional task manager (like Todoist) with the generative intelligence of Google's Gemini models.

 ## 🚀 Live Demo